Buyer’s Guide: Rollstock Vacuum Packaging Equipment

 Forming Die

 The forming die lift and forming head work together to mold the forming film into pockets at the forming station.
-When the gripper chains advance the forming film forward into the forming station, air compression manipulates the film upwards to contact a heating plate located on the forming head.
-This causes the plastic to become moldable.
-The air compression system reverses quickly and pressure then forces the film into the forming mold to create pockets.
-The forming die will then vent and open, allowing the gripper chains to advance the pockets to the loading station.
+As gripper chains advance film into the forming station, air compresses the film upwards, where it meets a heating plate on the forming head.
+This causes the sheets of plastic to become moldable.

 2. Loading Station